Marguerite Maury, ageing and essential oils: reflections on ‘youthful maturity’

 She speaks thus of the rhythm of life:

-She believed it vital to allow this rhythm expression, free movement and continuity according to the individual’s natural unimpeded pace, each person owning their own rhythm.
+She believed it vital to allow this rhythm expression, free movement and continuity according to the individual’s natural unimpeded pace, each person owning their unique rhythm.

-“It is when the body no longer makes good it’s wear and tear, no longer dominates it; when it can no longer adapt itself to new physical and psychological conditions, that the balance it broken… then aging is the punishment.”
-(Maury 1961/1989, p.
+“It is when the body no longer makes good it’s wear and tear, no longer dominates it; when it can no longer adapt itself to new physical and psychological conditions, that the balance is broken… then ageing is the punishment.”
+(Maury 1961:1989, p.
 25)